-• Nine working groups developed thorough recommendations and lengthy PowerPoints to describe each proposal in detail.
-What follows is a summary.

-All of the working groups understand and accept the fiscal constraints that the City has.
-However, they were instructed to "think big" to position Milwaukee for federal grants and other funding opportunities that are now available to meet the goals established by the Common Council and County Board.

-• We are in the process of hiring a consultant that will provide additional analysis and turn the working group recommendations into a cohesive document
+- Nine working groups developed thorough recommendations and lengthy PowerPoints to describe each proposal in detail.
+What follows is a summary. - All of the working groups understand and accept the fiscal constraints that the City & County have.
+However, they were instructed to "think big" to position Milwaukee for federal grants and other funding opportunities that are now available to meet the goals established by the Common Council and County Board. - The City of Milwaukee has hired a team led by GRAEF Consulting to provide additional analysis and turn the working group recommendations into a cohesive document